Alberta Highway 16: History

 The Yellowhead Highway is named after the Yellowhead Pass in the Rocky Mountains.
 During the early 1800s, Pierre Bostonais, an Iroquois-Métis trapper with streaks of blonde in his hair, worked for the Hudson's Bay Company.
 Because of his hair colour, French-speaking voyageurs referred to him as "Tête Jaune", literally "Yellow Head".
 By 1819, Bostonais acted as a guide for the company and had explored a route down the Fraser River to the present city of Prince George.
 Nearly a century later, the Grand Trunk Pacific (GTP) and Canadian Northern Railway (CNoR) constructed lines that the Yellowhead Highway later paralleled.
-The two lines between Evansburg, Alberta, and Red Pass Junction were combined into a joint route in 1917, with portions of both lines abandoned.
+The two lines between Lobstick and Red Pass Junction were combined into a joint route in 1917, with portions of both lines abandoned.
 The GTP and CNoR both became part of the new Canadian National Railway (CNR) by 1924.

 Following World War I, as automobile use increased exponentially, CNR surveyor Fred Driscoll and Edmonton Automobile and Good Roads Association president formed a committee lobbying for the creation of the Yellowhead Highway.
 Driscoll believed the abandoned railway bed would be an ideal base for a road.
 The Edmonton Automobile Association offered a gold medal to the first person to travel from Edmonton to Victoria through the gap.
 Charles Neiymer and Frank Silverthorne left in 4×4 on June 17, 1922.
 The following week, George Gordon and J. Sims departed Edmonton in a Ford Model T, following the same route.
 On July 4, both pairs arrived in Victoria and were each awarded gold medals.

 However, it would take until World War II for any improvements to be made this overland route.
-The displacement of many Japanese-Canadians from the Pacific coast to internment camps in the interior led to some developments.
+The displacement of Japanese-Canadians from the Pacific coast to internment camps in the interior led to some developments.
 30 km of road was constructed along the railway bed, and an additional 40 km through steep terrain.
 By 1944, the Tote Road was opened through Jasper and into the Fraser Valley.

 In August 1948, a motorcade was organized as a demonstration of the need for the highway.
 The Trans-Canada Highway Act was enacted in 1949, providing a 90% subsidy to upgrade selected routes to modern standards.
 However, the Tote Highway was not included under this subsidy.
 During the same time frame, the Trans Mountain Oil Pipe Line Company began looking at the Tote Road as a potential route for a pipeline between Edmonton and Vancouver.
 Construction began in 1952, and largely resulted in the destruction of the road along the pipeline's path.

 Gradually, work progressed to reconstruct the highway.
 Elsewhere, the main route of the Trans-Canada Highway was completed in 1957.
 The Yellowhead Highway became eligible for federal funding soon thereafter.
 By 1969, the Tote Road was generally rebuilt and paved.
 On August 15, 1970, British Columbia Premier W. A. C. Bennett officially opened the Yellowhead Highway.